 To microwave onions, add fat to a microwave-safe bowl with diced onion, then microwave on high for 4 minutes until the onions have completely softened.
-You can also microwave whole onions.

 How to Microwave Onions